IPv6 and Virtual Data Centres

 In large-scale Data Centres with complex IPv6 networks, nodes in a route can have tens of thousands of addresses.
 Proxying NDP should be avoided because:

-- With IPv6, endpoints can often be allocated an entire subnet.
-My company owned a ‘/48′ IPv6 subnet.
-Customers were allocated with ‘/64′ subnets each, and everything for that subnet is routed there, regardless of what IPv6 addresses they’ve opted to use.
-Since we’re talking about potentially having a routing table size of nearly 1.9*(10^19) records for each customer, proxy NDP is simply inadequate and would be open to abuse.
+- With IPv6, endpoints often are allocated an entire subnet to ‘pass on’ the ability to create subnets.
+My company owned a huge ‘/32′ public IPv6 subnet.
+Customers were allocated with ‘/64′ subnets on each server.
+Since we’re talking about a single Data Centre firewall potentially having a routing table size of nearly 1.9*(10^19) records for each customer, proxy NDP is simply inadequate and would be open to abuse.

 - Proxy ARP forwards everything.
 For good reason, without installing a third-party package, most modern versions of Linux do NOT proxy all NDP requests, only ones for addresses you specify.
 That means lots of nasty configuration.